-When creating a website, the About Us page is one of the first supporting pages you'll likely design for your website, regardless of the industry you're in.
+When using a website builder to create your website, the About Us page is one of the first supporting pages you’ll likely design, regardless of the industry you’re in.

-They may go by different labels—“About”, “Story”, “Mission”—but these types of pages generally serve the same key purpose: to be the go-to page for a brand to say, “This is who we are.”
+They may go by different labels—About, Story, Mission—but these types of pages generally serve the same key purpose: to be the page for a brand to say, “This is who we are.”

-When a visitor wants to learn more about you or your business, it's the page they'll look for.
+When a visitor wants to learn more about you or your business, the About page is the page they’ll look for.

-The problem with many About Us pages is they’re an afterthought—a link buried in the footer of a website that leads to a few hastily written paragraphs about a company.
+The problem with most About Us pages is that they’re an afterthought—a link buried at the bottom of a site that leads to a few hastily written paragraphs about a company.

-What an About Us page should be is a goal-oriented sales page, one that focuses on highlighting the biggest selling points of your story and brand, making a strong impression on curious customers.
+What an About Us page should be is a goal-oriented sales page, one that focuses on highlighting the biggest selling points of your story and brand at the top of the page, making a strong first impression on curious customers

 In contrast to a landing page, your About Us page is the ideal place to accommodate a number of objectives: